r4victor/tenthousandmeters/content/blog/python_bts_12.md

 Generators allowed us to write iterators as functions that `yield` values instead of defining classes with special methods.
 Python fills the special methods for us so that generators become iterators automatically.

 Generators produce values in a lazy, on-demand manner, so they are memory-efficient and can even be used to generate infinite sequences.
 See [PEP 255](https://www.python.org/dev/peps/pep-0255/) to learn more about such uses cases.
-We, however, want to use generators for a completely different reason.
-What's important for us is not the values that a generator produces but the mere fact that it can be suspended and resumed.
+We want to use generators for a completely different reason, though.
+What's important for us is not the values that a generator produces but the fact that it can be suspended and resumed.

 ## Generators as coroutines